Sonica-B/Internship-Sample-Wordpress-/README.md

-# Flavalon_Internship
+# WorkSamples (Wordpress)
-Website Designs For 7 Verticals of the Company
+Website Designs For differents brands of the Company.

+©2021 Shreya Boyane.
+All Rights Reserved.